 Christian evangelism, done by Biblical methods, is a loving act of seeking to persuade through reason, evidence, Scripture, and dependence upon the Holy Spirit to show a non-believer the truth of the Gospel (good news about Jesus).
 As Christians, we practice tolerance in the classical sense of the word and allow others to hold to their beliefs with which we disagree.
 We do not threaten or harm them in any way, but all the while we seek to show them that Christianity is true and people everywhere need Jesus for the forgiveness of their sins.
 No one is born a Christian, and we are all sinners who need Jesus.
 I became convinced of the Gospel as truth at a point in my life, and I believe that everyone needs to know Jesus just as I have come to know Him.

 Sometimes our efforts to persuade people towards Christ are seen as pushy or unloving, but the heart of our intentions are for the good of those with whom we are sharing our faith.
 Imagine for a moment that you saw a person who was both blind and deaf standing on a railroad track, unaware that a train was speeding his way, and clearly under the impression that he was in no danger whatsoever.
 What would be the loving response on your part--let him meet his fate with the train or try to move him out of harm's way?
-Obviously the answer is to try and move him out of harm's way.
+Obviously the answer is to try to move him out of harm's way.
 In fact, I would argue that you have a moral obligation to attempt to save this man’s life.

 An individual may resist you.